high-dimensional/3d_very_deep_vae/README.md

 # Some notes

-All the code is in 'SharedModules'.
-To create a new autoencoder just create a folder alongside SharedModules and put a run_autoencoder.py file in it, just like the ones I have included (or just use the ones I have included!).
+To create a new autoencoder just create a folder alongside verydeepvae and put a run_autoencoder.py file in it, just like the ones I have included (or just use the ones I have included!).
 The only difference between the 3 models I have included is the 'nii_target_shape' argument, and the number of layers (see 'Layer definitions' below): the 64^3 model has one more layer than the 32^3 model, and the 128^3 model has one more layer than that).

-The model defined in VeryDeepVAE_128x128x128 uses between 31.9GB, so should fit on a 32GB card!
+The model defined in VeryDeepVAE_128x128x128 uses 31.9GB, so should fit on a 32GB card!
 Changing the 7 to a 6 in hyper_params['latents_per_channel'] should make it fit comfortably in 32GB if that becomes a problem.

 - To run on one GPU (see the point below about hyper_params['CUDA_devices']):